evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 ## FAQ

-**Q:** I don't see any candidate statuses in the list of possible required checks.
+**Q:** I don't see any candidate statuses in the list of possible required checks in the branch protection configuration.

 **A:** This is probably because you haven't generated any in a while.
 GitHub only shows recent statuses.
 To get some statuses to choose from, you can retrigger tests on